 A complete guide to digital transformation

-Likely because the ramifications of COVID-19 exposed an uncomfortable truth: Collectively, we weren’t quite as far along in our digital transformation journey as we believed.
-Once tested, it was found to have gaps.
+The ramifications of COVID-19 exposed an uncomfortable truth for many organizations: They weren’t quite as far along in their digital transformation journey as they believed.

 Rather than consider this a failure, consider it a catalyst for prioritizing digital transformation.

 What is digital transformation?

 Digital transformation is the replacement of manual, paper-based and asynchronous business processes with modern, cloud-enabled digital processes.

 When the idea of digitally transforming business processes first entered the scene, the term was essentially synonymous with “going paperless.”

 Today, however, many organizations are well beyond the conversion of paper to electronic documents, yet their digital transformation journeys are far from over.

 A modern workforce's people and processes are increasingly capturing efficiencies, usually through digital transformation efforts.
 These enhancements to everyday work evolve alongside technological innovations and open lanes for everything from organizational growth to better experiences for customers and employees.